 South Korea, most known for sharing a heavily militarized border with its testy neighbor North Korea, is a land of diverse beauty and culture.
 From a cosmopolitan capital to flowering green countryside, to ancient Buddhist shrines and 5000-year history, to tropical island paradise, festivals, bizarre sculpture parks, unique cuisine, and 13 incredible UNESCO sites in Korea, this Korea itinerary offers travelers a wide range of experiences.

 1. Seoul, South Korea

 With a population of 10 million people, the capital of South Korea is a sprawling metropolis where ancient temples are just a stone’s throw from modern architecture, and street markets coexist with high-end dining.

-The Namsan Seoul Tower was Korea’s first tower tourism venue and especially fun to visit at night.
+The Namsan Seoul Tower was Korea’s first tower tourism venue and was especially fun to visit at night.
 The top of the tower is 1575 feet above sea level and gives a 360° panoramic view of the cityscape.

-Bukchon Hanok Village is the cultural and beautifully preserved 600-year old village.
+Bukchon Hanok Village is a cultural and beautifully preserved 600-year old village.
 Tourists can meander through the narrow streets and get an insight into the Joseon Dynasty and traditional hanok Korean homes.

 The National Folk Museum of Korea is an extensive park and museum located within the grounds of the Gyeongbokgung Palace.